Vyral/base-template/_posts/2021-10-12-why-are-rent-back-agreements-so-popular.md

 tags:
   - Real Estate
   - Market Update
-excerpt: Here’s everything you need to know about rent-back agreements.
+excerpt: Here’s everything you need to know about rentback agreements.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Chad+and+Sara+Huebner/Videos/2021/An+Update+on+Our+Prior+Lake+Market.mp4
 pullquote: >-